TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti_wisunfan/apps/border_router_nanostack_tirf/README.md

 The Border Router and Router Node examples run as Network Co-Processors (NCP) for Wi-SUN FAN stack operation, with a host communicating with the NCPs, while the CoAP application runs as a fully embedded implementation of a CoAP server on the Wi-SUN FAN stack.
 Refer to Example Usage section in this readme for more information.

-Software layer architecture of these examples are as defined by the Wi-SUN FAN v1.0, with application code utilizing the services provided by UDP protocol.The UDP packets are sent/received using the services of 6LoWPAN and underlying MAC, PHY constructs.
+Software layer architecture of these examples are as defined by the Wi-SUN FAN v1.0, with application code utilizing the services provided by UDP or TCP protocols.
+The UDP/TCP packets are sent/received using the services of 6LoWPAN and underlying MAC, PHY constructs.

-6LoWPAN, RPL, IPv6, ICMPv6, UDP layers have been adapted from ARM mbed-os nanostack. (https://github.com/ARMmbed/mbed-os/tree/master/connectivity/nanostack)
+6LoWPAN, RPL, IPv6, ICMPv6, UDP, and TCP layers have been adapted from ARM mbed-os nanostack. (https://github.com/ARMmbed/mbed-os/tree/master/connectivity/nanostack)

 Refer to the src projects variant to be able to access the source code of the Wi-SUN stack and NCP interface.
 MAC layer is TI proprietary software and hence will be included as a library only.